donovanbrun/donovanbrun/README.md

 ### Hi there 👋
-Passionate about space and cars 🚀🏎
+Passionate about space and IT 🚀
 Currently working as an apprentice software engineer during my engineering studies 👨‍🎓

 #### Languages